abbreviatedman/fast/readme.md

 - Add your deck's content to [the presentation's markdown file](./index.md).
 - Open the deck in your browser by navigating to this repository's directory in your terminal and entering `npm start`.
 - As you edit the markdown file, the browser will reload with the latest saved version.
+- Highly recommended: use Git to add, commit, and push regularly.
+Don't lose your deck!

 ## Authoring A Presentation Using FAST